top of page

 Canopy

-We have a purpose-built outdoor area which the children have access to during the day.
-We have a large enclosed canopied area surrounding the entrance to the Preschool, allowing the children to explore an alternative environment no matter what the weather and to get some fresh air.
+We have a purpose-built outdoor area which the children have access to during the day, including an enclosed canopied area allowing the children to explore no matter what the weather.

 In this area, children have access to: